digital-fabric/libev_scheduler/README.md

 watcher can only be used on the default loop, which means only in the main thread, as the child watcher implementation is based on receiving `SIGCHLD`.

-An alternative solution would be to use `pidfd_open` and watch the returned fd, but I don't know if this can be used on OSes other than linux.
+An alternative solution would be to use `pidfd_open` and watch the returned fd for readiness, but I don't know if this can be used on OSes other than linux.

-While a cross-OS solution to the latter problem is probably not too difficult, the former problem is a real show-stopper.
+While a cross-OS solution to the latter problem is potentially not too difficult, the former problem is a real show-stopper.
 One solution might be to change the API such that `#process_wait` returns an array containing the pid and its status, for example.
 This can then be used to instantiate a `Process::Status` object somewhere inside `Process.wait`.

 ## Performing blocking operations on the main fiber

-While I didn't scratch the surface too much in terms of the limits of the fiber scheduler feature, it looks pretty clear that the main fiber (in any thread) cannot be used in a non-blocking manner.
+While I didn't scratch the surface too much in terms of the limits of the fiber scheduler interface, it looks pretty clear that the main fiber (in any thread) cannot be used in a non-blocking manner.
 While fiber scheduler implementations can in principle use `Fiber#transfer` to switch between fibers, which will allow pausing and resuming the main fiber, it does not seem as if the current design